svc333/overview/glossary/glossary.md

 {: #x2038343}

 A cloud extension that provides ready-for-use functionality, such as database, messaging, and web software for running code, or application management or monitoring capabilities.
 Services usually do not require installation or maintenance and can be combined to create applications.

+### service credential
+{: #x8878996}

+A set of API endpoint information and enrollIDs or secrets that are used to interact with network resources, such as CAs, orderers, and peers, in a blockchain network.

 ### service endpoint
 {: #x2871419}